awerenne/energy-based-multimodal-attention/README.md

 ## Example

-Take the case of a self-driving car using a neural network for scene understanding, receiving at its input data coming simultanously from a camera, LIDAR sensor and a GPS (i.e. multi-modal input).
-Now, imagine the car being in a snow storm, the quality of the data coming from the LIDAR and GPS will remain unchanged, whereas, the one from the camera will be decreased.
+As an illustration, take the case of a self-driving car using a neural network for scene understanding, receiving at its input data coming simultanously from a camera, LIDAR sensor and a GPS (i.e. multi-modal input).
+Now, imagine the car arriving in a snow storm, the quality of the data coming from the LIDAR and GPS will remain unchanged, whereas, the one from the camera will decrease.
 As a consequence, predictions of the model will be negatively affected (unless the training set explicitly contains sufficient samples of snow storms).

 The proposed solution is to couple the prediction model with an attention module.
-The role of the latter is to indicate to the model which modes of the current sample are important and which ones can be neglected.
+The role of the latter is to indicate which modes of the current sample are important and which ones can be neglected to the model.
 The idea is to leverage the redundancy of information between the modes, such that if the quality of one mode decreases the other mode(s) can "take over".

 <p align="center">
     <img width="460" height="300" src="slides/figs/introduction-three-modes-with-emma.jpg">